camtrees/camtrees.github.io/info-for-cam-volunteers/users-epicollect.md

 	- CAMorg-Site – The CAMorg and Site where the tree lives.
 	- Tree Number – The tree's three digit number with leading zeroes.
 	- Tree GPS Location – The tree’s longitude and latitude.
-	- Additional Info – Any info you feel like adding regarding the planting.
+	- Additional Info – Any info you feel like adding regarding how to locate the tree.

 1. **ONE** – Data collected when recording health data or performing care actions on a single tree
 	- CAMorg-Site – The CAMorg and Site where the tree lives.